harleydutton/tabula-rasa/old/Tabula Rasa from gDocs.md

 ### Skill Acquisition

-Skills can be learned from other characters in the story.
+Skills can be learned in a variety of ways including from books, other characters in the story or they can even be invented/created.
 If a skill is fairly simple or if a character is fairly dedicated they can learn it on their own.
 Dedicated characters can also create new skills and add them to the setting--once again, only with storyteller approval.
 The first level of any new skill costs one character point.
 All skill acquisitions need to pass a DTMS check.

 ### Skill Progression